andreeeeeea/GoalBond/README.md

 ###

-### This platform is still in its developmental stage.
+This platform is still in its developmental stage.
 I am actively working on it, but it is mostly finished, backend wise.

+If it takes a bit for it to register your request, that is because I'm using the free tier of Render to host the backend.

 ###